lite-xl/playground/welcome.md

 You can also perform all these operations from the TreeView by right-clicking a file or directory entry.

+# Clipboard Operations

+Lite XL uses the [Clipboard API][4] to access your system's clipboard.
+If the API is not supported, then copy-pasting will only be available within the browser tab.
+On Chrome and other Chromium-based browsers, a one-time confirmation will be shown when pasting content into Lite XL.
+On Firefox-based browsers, copy-pasting data within Lite XL will work, but a confirmation prompt will be shown when pasting data outside of the tab (e.g. from another application).

 # Privacy and Security

 Your data will not be sent to any services or servers in the cloud